South Asian Canadians in the Greater Toronto Area

-South Asian Canadians in the Greater Toronto Area form 19% of the region's population, numbering 1.1 million as of 2021.
-Comprising the largest visible minority group in the region, Toronto is the destination of over half of the immigrants coming from India to Canada, and India is the single largest source of immigrants in the Greater Toronto Area.
-South Asian Canadians in the region also include significant Pakistanis, Bangladeshis, Sri Lankans, and Nepalis, all representing several different ethnolinguistic backgrounds.
+South Asian Canadians in the Greater Toronto Area form 19% of the region's population, numbering 1.2 million as of 2021.
+Comprising the largest visible minority group in the region, Toronto is the destination of over half of the immigrants coming from South Asia to Canada South Asian Canadians in the region also include significant Pakistanis, Bangladeshis, Sri Lankans, and Nepalis, all representing several different ethnolinguistic backgrounds.

 History

 Indo-Canadians began to move to Toronto in the 1960s.

 Air India Flight 182 was bombed in 1985.
 The majority of the passengers resided in the Toronto area.
 In 2007 a memorial for Air India 182 opened in Toronto.

 From 1986 to 1995, over 140,000 persons of South Asian origin moved to the Toronto area.
 An additional 266,000 arrived from 1996 to 2006.

-By 2007 area South Asians had established philanthropic efforts.
+By 2007 South Asians had established philanthropic efforts.